tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

   - What are some obstacles preventing growth?
   - Identify the competition.
   - Is the strategy realistic?
-  - Does the strategy have realistic short term and long term milestones?
+  - Does the strategy have realistic short-term and long-term milestones?
   - Identify each milestone.
   - Are there any issues that the business will face?
   - How is the business going to make money as a result of this strategy?
   - Is the profit going to be sustainable?

-- Once the strategy has been finalised, the next step is to review it.
+- Once the strategy has been finalized, the next step is to review it.
 Here’s what Bossidy recommends you consider for a review:

   - Raise any questions you have.
   - Revisit questions that have been asked previously.
 Have these been adequately answered?
   - Does the team understand the competition completely?
-  - Does the organisation have the capability to carry this strategy out?
+  - Does the organization have the capability to carry this strategy out?
   - Is there a clearly defined focus?
   - Has the right idea been chosen?
   - Can you clearly identify the link between people and operations?

 ### The operations process

 - Bossidy’s operations process is all about linking the strategy to the people.
 As we’ve discussed, the strategy is designed to identify where the business is headed and how it’s getting there.
 The people process defines who is going to help the business get there.
-The final piece of the puzzle is the operation process, designed to define the road ahead, the path the people can follow.
+The final piece of the puzzle is the operation process, designed to define the road ahead, and the path the people can follow.

 - Bossidy explains that an operating plan includes the path to reaching objectives including earnings, sales, margins, and cash flows.
 It also includes product launches, marketing plans, sales plans, manufacturing plans, and productivity plans.

 - Everyone involved needs to be responsible for constructing the operations process.
 This isn’t purely the job of a leader.
-Bossidy identifies synchronisation as a critical part of the execution process.
-It’s important to ensure that all parts of the organisation have a common understanding and know who is responsible for what.
-By having synchronisation within the organisation you are much more likely to execute the strategy and reach your goals.
+Bossidy identifies synchronization as a critical part of the execution process.
+It’s important to ensure that all parts of the organization have a common understanding and know who is responsible for what.
+By having synchronization within the organization you are much more likely to execute the strategy and reach your goals.

 ### Defining the operations process

 - Setting realistic goals is the first step, and in order to do that, you need to make sound assumptions.
 Bossidy identifies this as a critical step and encourages you to spend time debating the assumptions.
 Once you’ve come to a clear conclusion, you can then move on to set realistic goals.
 The next step in the process is the building of the operations plan.
 You begin by setting targets.
-Followed by developing the action plans, short-term and long-term objectives.
+Followed by developing action plans, and short-term and long-term objectives.
 Also, spend time developing contingency plans.
 Finally, everyone needs to agree on the plan and ensure that it’s clear and straightforward.
 Bossidy encourages everyone to have follow-up measures in place to ensure that everyone is staying on track and working on the right steps and the right time.
 Keep accountability going throughout the process.

 # Quotes